-What are some common challenges and issues that arise when imaging galaxies, and how can they be overcome?
+What are some common challenges when galaxy imaging, and how can they be overcome?

 Here are some of the main challenges that you may face when trying to image galaxies:

-- Galaxies are so faint that you cannot easily see them until you either have taken a sufficiently long exposure or a number of images that you have stacked together.
-This will make it difficult to know if you have centered the galaxy in your field of view or not.
+- Galaxies are so faint that you cannot easily see them until you have either taken a sufficiently long exposure or stacked together a number of images.
+This will make it difficult to know if you have centred the galaxy in your field of view or not.

 - Light pollution can really impact your image contrast.

 - Filters can cut out part of your galaxy’s light; generally, galaxies are broadband targets.

 - A galaxy may have very bright areas, such as its core, and very dim areas, so capturing all of these in detail is not easy.

 - Some galaxies are very small, whereas others are large, so the field of view of your lens or telescope has a big effect on the final image.

 - It can be quite complicated to process the galaxy image in order to get a good result with nice colour balance and detail.
 The processing technique is quite different from that you can use to process the image of a nebula or other deep sky object.

 Most of these issues can be overcome by following the techniques in the following section.
 Experience in processing and taking images of various galaxies will help you to improve your skills so that each time you return to a galaxy, you will be able to obtain a better result.
 As with most things in astrophotography, using your own equipment is the best way to improve.